Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Relative Energy Gap

-given that $\bar{\alpha} = \{0, \dots, \frac{\pi}{2} \}$ and the potential $u(\cdot)$ is obtained from the above \Cref{eqn:potential_function_vp}. \textbf{Experimentation Details.} In our experimentation of \Cref{sec:relative-energy}, we utilized a maximum of the top 2048 samples for each of three sample types (i.e., memorized, spurious, and generalized sets), and the training data set corresponding at each training data size $K$.
-Note, with the exception of the training data set, the samples in the three sets are sorted from least to greatest, based on their distance corresponding to their respective detection metric, e.g., Eq. (\ref{eqn:mem-detection}), (\ref{eqn:spur-detection}) or (\ref{eqn:gen-detection}).
-We computed the relative energy of each set following \Cref{alg:relative_energy}, which is strictly following the formulations detailed above.
+In our experimentation, we utilized a maximum of the top 512 samples for each of three sample types, memorized, spurious, and generalized, to compute the relative energy following Eq.~(\ref{eqn:relative-potential-discrete}), at each training data size $K$.
+For training data points, we instead utilized $\min (K, 2048)$ number of samples.
+Note, with the exception of the training data set, the samples in the three sets are sorted from least to greatest, based on their distance corresponding to their respective detection metric (from the main text).
+We computed the relative energy of each set following Eq.~(\ref{alg:relative_energy}), which is strictly following the formulations detailed above.
 Note, we randomly selected and utilized an image from the entire training set as part of the relative energy calculation.

-To define the average relative energy gap, let $\tilde{u}_\text{target} \in \mathbb{R}^{M}$ be a set of $M$ relative potentials computed from using either a memorized, spurious, or generalized set and following \Cref{eqn:relative-potential-discrete}.
-Please note that $M$ is capped at $2048$ samples.
-Since at some training data size $K$, certain sample type sets might not have less than $2048$ samples.
-For such cases, we use the entirety of that set to compute the relative energy of its samples.
-Meanwhile, let $\tilde{u}_\text{data} \in \mathbb{R}^{M'}$ be the set of relative potentials computed from the training dataset at size $K$, where $M' = 2048$ for $K \geq 2048$.
+To define the average relative energy gap, let $\tilde{u}_\text{target} \in \mathbb{R}^{M}$ be a set of $M$ relative potentials computed from using either a memorized, spurious, or generalized set and following Eq.~(\ref{eqn:relative-potential-discrete}).
+Please note that $M$ is capped at $512$ for the three sample types.
+Meanwhile, let $\tilde{u}_\text{data} \in \mathbb{R}^{M'}$ be the set of relative potentials computed from the training dataset at size $K$ where $M' = \min(K, 2048)$.
 The average relative energy gap is defined as